enkidevs/curriculum/JavaScript/Npm/prepare-your-module-for-publishing.md

  outputs for sanity check.

 ## Tests
+ If you have included tests,
- In case you have some tests written, provide the code that runs them.
+ provide the code that runs them.
 ```
 When you consider your module ready for publishing, run: